TobyJ-B/dotfiles-bspwm/README.md

 -Customize dunst to match rice</br>
 -Add network button or make network script to make connecting to wifi easier</br>

+### Low Priority
+-Add an install script to install all required packages

 ### Maybe
 -Add widgets with eww</br>